+Risk management at group level is supported conceptually and implemented operationally by the Manager of Risk Management, the Manager of Finance and Controlling, and various risk management and finance functions.

+The Management of ProCredit Holding is supported by various committees.
-The Group Risk Management Committee develops the group-wide framework for risk management, monitors the risk profile of the group and takes decisions on risk mitigation measures if necessary.
-The Group Assets and Liabilities Committee (ALCO) is responsible for monitoring the liquidity reserve and liquidity management of the group, coordinating measures aimed at securing funding for the ProCredit banks and ProCredit Holding, and reporting on material developments in financial markets.
-As a general rule, the committees meet monthly.

-The Group and PCH Model Committee supports and advises the Management with respect to approving significant changes to the models used to quantify risks and defining the capital buffer for model risk.
-As a general rule, this committee meets every two months.

-The Group Committee on Financial Crime Prevention supports and advises the Management in connection with the ongoing monitoring of the group's risk profile regarding money laundering and fraud, as well as in the adoption of suitable measures to prevent these risks.
-This committee meets every six months and on an ad-hoc basis, as required.

-The Group Compliance Committee serves as the central platform for exchanging information about compliance risks, thus supporting the Management of ProCredit Holding in ensuring implementation of legal requirements.
-The committee is a forum for evaluating compliance risks, discussing the impacts of changes in legal regulations and prioritising identified compliance risks.
-Furthermore, this body can issue recommendations on measures which may be required.
-This committee meets every six months and on an ad-hoc basis, as required.

-The Internal Audit Committee supports and advises the Management in the approval of annual internal audit plans at the level of individual banks and ProCredit Holding, and in monitoring the timely implementation of measures to resolve the findings of internal and external auditors.
+- The Group Risk Management Committee develops the group-wide framework for risk management and monitors the risk profile of the group.
+This includes the monitoring of individual risk positions, limit compliance, and the internal and regulatory capital adequacy at the level of individual institutions and the group. - The Group Asset and Liability Committee (Group ALCO) is responsible for monitoring the liquidity reserve and liquidity management of the group, co-ordinating measures aimed at securing funding for the ProCredit banks and ProCredit Holding, and reporting on material developments in financial markets. - The Group and PCH Model Committee supports and advises the Management with respect to approving significant changes to the models used to quantify risks. - The Group Committee on Financial Crime Prevention supports and advises the Management in connection with the ongoing monitoring of the group's risk profile regarding money laundering and fraud, as well as in the adoption of suitable measures to prevent these risks. - The Group Compliance Committee serves as the central platform for exchanging information about compliance risks, thus supporting the Management of ProCredit Holding in ensuring implementation of legal requirements.
+The committee is a forum for evaluating compliance risks, discussing the impact of changes in legal regulations and prioritising identified compliance risks. - The Internal Audit Committee supports and advises the Management in the approval of annual internal audit plans at the level of individual banks and ProCredit Holding, and in monitoring the timely implementation of measures to resolve the findings of internal and external auditors.
 Moreover, this body aims to achieve ongoing improvement in the Internal Audit Policy.
-This committee meets every six months and on an ad-hoc basis, as required.

-Risk management at group level is supported conceptually by various risk management and finance functions, which are likewise charged with operational implementation.
-The responsibilities of these functions include proposing the framework for risk management in the group as well as limits for risk positions, monitoring risk positions and compliance with limits, performing the group's capital planning and monitoring internal capital adequacy at both bank level and group level.
-The risk controlling function required by MaRisk is headed by a member of the Management of ProCredit Holding, who is supported by the Manager Risk Management and the various risk management functions.

-The Management at each individual bank bears responsibility for risk management within their institution.
-All ProCredit banks have risk management departments, a risk management committee and an ALCO that as a general rule meet monthly, as well as specialised committees that address individual risks.
-These committees monitor and manage the risk profile of the respective institution.

-The group has an effective compliance system based on our Code of Conduct, and we ensure on an ongoing basis that our staff adhere to the Code.
-The Group Compliance Officer bears responsibility for the implementation of a groupwide system to ensure fulfilment of all regulatory requirements at the level of the group, at ProCredit Holding and in the individual banks.
-Any conduct which is inconsistent with the established rules, whether at ProCredit Holding or in a bank, can be reported anonymously to an e-mail address established for the group.
-Each ProCredit bank has a compliance function which reports on a regular and ad-hoc basis to the Management of the bank, e.g. through the Compliance Committee.
+The group has an effective compliance management system which is supported by our Code of Conduct and our approach to staff selection and training.
+Compliance with the Code of Conduct is compulsory for all staff members.
+The Group Compliance Officer bears responsibility for the implementation of a group-wide system to ensure fulfilment of all regulatory requirements.
+Both the Group Compliance Committee and the corresponding committees at bank level enable efficient coordination of all compliance-relevant issues.
+Each ProCredit bank has a compliance function which bears responsibility for adhering to national banking regulations and reports regularly and on an ad hoc basis to the Management of the bank and to the Group Compliance Officer.
+Any conduct which is inconsistent with the established rules, whether at ProCredit Holding or in a subsidiary, can be reported anonymously to an e-mail address established for the group.

 Group Audit is an independent functional area within ProCredit Holding.
 It provides support in determining what constitutes appropriate risk management and an appropriate internal control system within the group.
-Additionally, each ProCredit bank has an internal audit department, which carries out the auditing procedures established by Group Audit.
+Additionally, each ProCredit bank has an internal audit department which carries out the auditing procedures established by Group Audit.
 Once per year, the internal audit departments of the ProCredit banks carry out risk assessments of all of their bank's activities in order to arrive at a risk-based annual audit plan.
-Each internal audit department reports to an audit committee, which generally meets on a quarterly basis.
+Each internal audit department reports to an audit committee.
 The Group Audit team monitors the quality of the audits conducted in each ProCredit bank and provides technical guidance.